 - Participating in a day lobbying Congress in support of biomedical research

 Applications will be screened for eligibility and reviewed by ASHG and NHGRI staff.

 Top-ranked candidates will be invited for virtual interviews beginning in January.
-If necessary, a second round of virtual interviews will be conducted in February.
+Those candidates will be given a policy memo exercise ahead of their interview.